 It is sometimes possible to arrange the teaching schedule so that in one quarter a faculty member has no formal classroom responsibilities.
 This faculty member will fulfill their annual teaching obligation in the other quarters.
 A quarter free of teaching is not a leave; there is no course reduction involved.
 During quarters when no formal teaching has been assigned, faculty members must be in residence, continue to advise students, fulfill service obligations, and otherwise participate in the life of the University.
-If a faculty member has a one-quarter leave, it may not be possible to arrange a second quarter free of teaching in the same year, as that would likely require teaching a large number of courses in one quarter.
+If a faculty member has a one-quarter leave, it may not be possible to arrange a second quarter free of teaching in the same year.